Lima Memorial Health System Logo

 References

-Hayward CPM.
-Clinical approach to the patient with bleeding or bruising.
+Hayward CPM, Ma AD.
+Evaluation of the patient with suspected bleeding disorders.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2018:chap 128.
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 126.

 Juliano JJ, Cohen MS, Weber DJ.
 The acutely ill patient with fever and rash.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 57.